-The Group’s main business activities are as follows: trading in stamps and other philatelic items, coins, medals, banknotes and other collectibles, attendance at trade fairs and exhibitions worldwide, development and operation of collectibles websites, online trading, philatelic and collectibles publishing including catalogues, albums and magazines in hard copy and electronic media, auctioneering, valuing (for sale, auction, purchase, insurance and/or probate) stamps and other philatelic items, retail and mail order of the above, manufacturing of albums and accessories, third-party safe custody and storage services, property managers and owners.
+The Stanley Gibbons Group plc is a public company.
+Its shares are traded on AIM.
+It operates from two sites in the UK (London and Ringwood, Hampshire).The Group’s main business activities are as follows: trading in stamps and other philatelic items, coins, medals, banknotes, and other collectibles, attendance at trade fairs and exhibitions worldwide, development and operation of collectible websites, philatelic and collectibles publishing including catalogues, albums and magazines both in printed form and through electronic media, auctioneering, valuation of stamps and coins, and third party safe custody and storage services.

-We recognise that our operations result in emissions to air and water, and the generation of waste.
+We recognise that some of our operations result in emissions to air and water, and the generation of waste.
 It is our aim to comply with legislation and other requirements, continue to reduce the environmental impacts of our business and operate in an environmentally responsible manner.
 This Group-wide policy is part of our commitment to minimising the impact of our operations on the environment to as low a level as is practically possible and describes how we will go about achieving this aim.

-- Integrate the consideration of environmental concerns and impacts into our decision making and activities,
+• integrate the consideration of environmental concerns and impacts into our decision making and activities,

-- Promote environmental awareness among our employees and encourage them to work in an environmentally responsible manner,
+• promote environmental awareness among our employees and encourage them to work in an environmentally responsible manner,

-- Train, educate and inform our employees about environmental issues that may affect their work,
+• train, educate and inform our employees about environmental issues that may affect their work.

-- Reduce waste through re-use and recycling and by purchasing recycled, recyclable or re-furbished products and materials where these alternatives are available, economical and suitable,
+• reduce waste through re-use and recycling and by purchasing recycled, recyclable or re-furbished products and materials where these alternatives are available, economical and suitable.

-- Promote efficient use of materials and resources throughout our facilities including water, electricity, raw materials and other resources, particularly those that are non-renewable,
+• promote efficient use of materials and resources throughout our facilities including water, electricity, raw materials and other resources, particularly those that are non-renewable,

-- Purchase and use environmentally responsible products accordingly,
+• purchase and use environmentally responsible products accordingly,

-- Where required by legislation or where significant health, safety or environmental hazards exist, develop and maintain appropriate programmes and policies,
+• where required by legislation or where significant health, safety or environmental hazards exist, develop and maintain appropriate programmes and policies,

-- Communicate our environmental commitment to suppliers, clients, customers and the public and encourage them to support it,
+• communicate our environmental commitment to suppliers, clients, customers and the public and encourage them to support it,

-- Strive to continually improve our environmental performance and minimise the social impact and damage of activities by periodically reviewing our environmental policy in light of our current and planned future activities.
+• strive to continually improve our environmental performance and minimise the social impact and damage of activities by periodically reviewing our environmental policy in light of our current and planned future activities.

 in their areas to ensure that the aims and objectives of the policy are met.